-a.
+- a.
 The carrier will arrive at your location within 5 days of your request.
 They will have the bill of lading with them.
 It will already be completed with the number of pieces they are picking up.
 NOTE: You cannot ship more than the number of pieces recorded on their bill of lading.
-If you have more boxes ready to ship you will need to send in contact us.

-Review the shipping labels that the driver has brought.
+If you have more boxes ready to ship you will need to send in another request. - b.
+Depending on the carrier, he may bring a paper bill of lading or completed barcoded labels.
+Review either the bill of lading or the labels that the driver has brought with him.
 Confirm that your address (as the shipper) is correct as is the number of pieces.
-It is your responsibility to make sure that the shipping information including the quantity and contents are correct.
+It is your responsibility to make sure that that all of this information on either the bill of lading or the labels including the quantity and contents are correct. - c.
+Once confirmed everything is correct, please sign as the Shipper.
+If there is a bill of lading the driver will sign as the Carrier and you will receive a copy of the bill of lading.
+If so, please keep this bill of lading on file.

 Within a few days you should receive your EMPTY boxes.
-If they are not received within 5 business days please call 604-592-2972 ext.
-216.
+If they are not received within 5 business days please call 1-877-592-2972 ext.
+204.

-Note: the pickup of full boxes and the drop off of new empty boxes is not done at the same time.
+Please note: the pickup of full boxes and the drop off of new empty boxes is not done at the same time.
 Supplies may also be delivered at a separate time.